volcengine/verl/docs/start/install.rst

 Install from custom environment
 ---------------------------------------------

-We recommend to use docker images for convinience.
+We recommend to use docker images for convenience.
 However, if your environment is not compatible with the docker image, you can also install verl in a python environment.

 Pre-requisites
 ::::::::::::::

-For training and inference engines to utilize better and faster hardware support, CUDA/cuDNN and other dependencies are required, and some of the dependencies are easy to be overrided when installing other packages, so we put them in the :ref:`Post-installation` step.
+For training and inference engines to utilize better and faster hardware support, CUDA/cuDNN and other dependencies are required, and some of the dependencies are easy to be override when installing other packages, so we put them in the :ref:`Post-installation` step.

 We need to install the following pre-requisites: